It's easy to start your application.

-The AIO is supported by Undergraduate AI Student Liaison, Kris Campa, Assistant Dean in Engineering Undergraduate Student Services.
-Dean Campa is available to meet with students, answer questions, and act as a support person during AI hearings as needed.
+The AIO is supported by the below Undergraduate AI Student Liaisons.
+These undergraduate advisors are available to meet with students, answer questions, and act as support persons during AI hearings as needed.

 Graduate Student Support

-The AIO is supported by Graduate AI Student Liaison, Holly Stanwich, Assistant Director of Engineering Graduate Student Services.
+The AIO is supported by Graduate AI Student Liaison Holly Stanwich, Director of Graduate Student Affairs.
 Ms. Stanwich is available to meet with students, answer questions, and act as a support person during AI hearings as needed.

 McKelvey Engineering AI Process